jc-juarez/pipebit/README.md

 # Opens Sender Connection with the Pipeline
 sender.open_connection()

-# Iterates from 0 to 9 and send the values from i, i + 1 ... i + 4, having an interruption interval between each of 1 second
+# Iterates from 0 to 29 and send the values from i, i + 1 ... i + 4, having an interruption interval between each of half a second
-for i in range(10):
+for i in range(30):
     sender.send([i,i+1,i+2,i+3,i+4])
-    time.sleep(1.0)
+    time.sleep(0.5)

 # Closes Sender Connection with the Pipeline
 sender.close_connection()